SEB-9-BH/intro-to-full-stack-development/the-building-blocks-of-full-stack-web-apps/README.md

 **Learning objective:** By the end of this lesson, students will be able to define the three components of a full stack: front-end, back-end, and database.

-tktk - I'm wondering about the direction of this microlesson - the [client/server architecture](../client-server-architecture-and-full-stack-development/README.md) microlesson is pretty general and could work across SE disciplines and doesn't get too specific into web dev discussions, but this module does for the **Front end** and **Back end** sections (then more generic again with the **Database** section, by its nature).

-tktk - With the above in mind, I've rebranded this microlesson as **The Building Blocks of Full-Stack Web Apps** (letting future iterations on this module flesh out other disciplines for other courses if necessary).
-Even though this is done, I don't think I'd be opposed to taking a more generic direction here, and I would be open to returning to this.

-tktk I've gone into more specific techs here as well.
-For example, in the **Front end** section, we only discussed HTML/CSS/JS, but I threw in React, Angular, and Vue too, if we're going to keep this discussion web-dev focused - Same idea with the **Back end** as well.

-tktk This also involved introducing the idea of frameworks/libraries here.
-Again, it might not be what we want, but defining FE/BE as it relates to web dev without discussing the technologies we commonly use to build FE/BE apps feels weird.

-tktk I think frameworks/libraries ***should*** be its own microlesson, but I don't know if it makes sense within the context of this Intro to Full Stack Development module.
-They are the building blocks of many full-stack web apps, so I feel like they don't fit too poorly here.

-tktk If we're discussing frameworks/libraries somewhere else, then we could cut that from here, but I'm not aware of anywhere that we are.

 ## Frameworks and libraries

 Frameworks and libraries are vital tools in software development.
 They leverage pre-written code to help accomplish common tasks without having to start from that work from scratch.
 They can help us by: